 Vet German director Werner Herzog continues to mine the docu side of his career with “The White Diamond,” centered on an aircraft experiment in the Amazon jungle.
+Herzog’s eye for the weird sometimes makes the docu feel strained, but engaging characters imbue the pic with depth and emotional appeal.
 Fest and tube slots look a given on helmer’s name alone, but adventurous distribs could also capitalize on his rep among older, upscale auds.

 Lifting off with a condensed history of flight that culminates with the Hindenburg’s conflagration, film introduces British aeronautic scientist Dr. Graham Dorrington, a boyish eccentric who has invented a two-person craft to use to gain access to the Amazon canopy for medical research.
 As Herzog asks Dorrington about a disastrous experiment he did as a teen that left him bereft of two fingers, the interviewer/narrator, with merciless precision, characterizes Dorrington as an accident-prone bumbler.

 Dorrington displays child-like enthusiasm for his airship project, but his exuberance is tempered by his involvement in the death of nature cameraman Dieter Plage a decade earlier.
 A one-time colleague of Herzog’s, Plage is the link between author and subject, and Plage’s death is a reminder that Dorrington’s Amazon experiment is fraught with peril.